 The man tapped the envelope twice.
 ‘Be very careful with that information,’ he warned.
 ‘These are very influential people you are dealing with.’

-‘Thank you for the advice,’ Claire said as she slid the envelope all the way across to her side of the table, lifted it up and placed it into her purse on the floor beside her.
+‘Thank you for the advice,’ Claire said as she lifted the envelope and placed it into her purse on the floor beside her.

-Without saying a word, or making any further eye contact, the man stood from the table and quickly exited the café.
+Without saying a word the man stood from the table and quickly exited the café.

 Claire grinned to herself as she watched the man until he left the café.
-She made a quick scan of the café to ensure no one paid any particular interest in her, or her departing male whistle blower.
+She made a curious scan of the café patrons.
 Everything seemed normal.

-Once she finished her tepid coffee Claire returned to the relative privacy of her office so she could examine the contents of the envelope she received.
+Once she finished her tepid coffee Claire returned to the relative privacy of her office to examine the contents of the envelope.